W3SRotterdam/GCS/Umbraco7/App_Plugins/W3S_GCS/README.md

 ## Installation

 ### 1. Back office configuration
-After you've installed this plugin some mandatory configuration inside the GCS section needs to be done.
+After you've installed this plugin some mandatory configuration needs to be done.
 In the Umbraco backoffice navigate to GCS and configure the following fields:

 - `CX Key`            > The custom search engine ID to use for this request.
 Visit https://cse.google.com/all to create a new search engine and retrieve the token id.
 - `API Key`           > JSON/Atom Custom Search API requires the use of an API key.
 Go to https://console.developers.google.com/apis/credentials to create an API key or to retrieve one.
 Do not forget to enable the Google Custom Search API via Library.

-### 2. Add search node to the tree
+### 2. Single domain configuration
+If you're running an umbraco installation with just one website follow these steps:

-Allow the `Search` document type to be created underneath content of any desired type in the `Developers` section.
-Then add a search page to the node tree.
+- 1 Allow the `Search` document type to be created underneath the root node of your website.
+This can be done via the `Developers` section.
+- 2 Add the search page to the node tree.

+### 3. Multiple domain configuration
+If you're running a single umbraco installation which serves multiple websites follow these steps:

+- 1 Check if the domain names are correctly configured at the top level (homepage) of the content tree.
+This can be done in the context menu via `Culture and Hostnames`.
+- 2 Allow the `Search` document type to be created underneath the root nodes of your website.
+- 3 Add a search node below each root node of the domain to allow search results to be appended.

-### 3. Configure the templates
+### 4. Configure the templates
 A basic installation of GCS needs two html elements to be inserted in the template files.

 ##### 3.1 Search input